Cultural assimilation: Adaptation to new country

-Willingness to assimilate and cultural shock
+Non-indigenous assimilation

 In the study "Examination of cultural shock, intercultural sensitivity and willingness to adopt" by Clare D’Souza, the study uses a diary method to analyze the data collected.
 The study involved students undergoing a study abroad tour.
-The results show negative intercultural sensitivity is much greater in participants who experience "culture shock."
-Those who experience culture shock have emotional expression and responses of hostility, anger, negativity, anxiety frustration, isolation, and regression.
+The results show that negative intercultural sensitivity is much greater in participants who experience culture shock.
+Those who experience culture shock have emotional expressions and responses of hostility, anger, negativity, anxiety, frustration, isolation, and regression.
 Also, for one who has traveled to the country before permanently moving, they would have predetermined beliefs about the culture and their status within the country.
 The emotional expression for this individual includes excitement, happiness, eagerness, and euphoria.

 Another article titled "International Students from Melbourne Describing Their Cross-Cultural Transitions Experiences: Culture Shock, Social Interaction, and Friendship Development" by Nish Belford focuses on cultural shock.
 Belford interviewed international students to explore their experience after living and studying in Melbourne, Australia.
 The data collected were narratives from the students that focused on variables such as "cultural similarity, intercultural communication competence, intercultural friendship, and relational identity to influence their experiences."

 United States

 Between 1880 and 1920, the United States took in roughly 24 million immigrants.
 This increase in immigration can be attributed to many historical changes.
-The beginning of the 21st century has also marked a massive era of immigration, and sociologists are once again trying to make sense of the impacts that immigration has on society and on the immigrants themselves.
+The beginning of the 21st century has also marked a massive era of immigration, and sociologists are once again trying to make sense of the impacts that immigration has on society and the immigrants themselves.

 Assimilation had various meanings in American sociology.
 Henry Pratt Fairchild associates American assimilation with Americanization or the "melting pot" theory.
 Some scholars also believed that assimilation and acculturation were synonymous.
 According to a common point of view, assimilation is a "process of interpretation and fusion" from another group or person.
 That may include memories, behaviors, and sentiments.
 By sharing their experiences and histories, they blend into the common cultural life.
-A related theory is structural pluralism proposed by American sociologist Milton Gordon.
-It describes the American situation wherein despite the cultural assimilation of ethnic groups to mainstream American society, they maintained structural separation.
+A related theory is structural pluralism, proposed by American sociologist Milton Gordon.
+It describes the American situation wherein, despite the cultural assimilation of ethnic groups into mainstream American society, they maintained structural separation.
 Gordon maintained that there is limited integration of the immigrants into American social institutions such as educational, occupational, political, and social cliques.